 Principal Investigator – Professor Margaretta Jolly

-I am Reader in Cultural Studies at the University of Sussex’s School of Media, Film and Music, and I direct the University’s Centre for Life History and Life Writing Research.
+I am Professor in Cultural Studies at the University of Sussex’s School of Media, Film and Music, and I direct the University’s Centre for Life History and Life Writing Research.

 My work has focused on auto/biography, letter writing and oral history, particularly in relation to women’s movements.
 This includes:

 - Dear Laughing Motorbyke: Letters from Women Welders of the Second World War (Scarlet Press, 1997), which presents letters from the Mass-Observation Archive.

 - The Encyclopedia of Life Writing (Routledge, 2001) a two-volume guide to genres and contexts from celebrity and royal biography to working-class autobiography, letter writing, interviews, and gossip in all continents and periods.
 This won the American Libraries Association Outstanding Reference Book Award, 2001.

 - In Love and Struggle: Letters in Contemporary Feminism (Columbia, 2008) which analyses feminist relationships as they have been expressed in letters and emails since the 1970s, and won the Feminist and Women’s Studies Association UK Book Prize in 2009.

 I directed Sisterhood and After: The Women’s Liberation Oral History Project with The British Library (BL) from 2010-2013.
 This has inspired my new book, also titled Sisterhood and After, which will be published by Oxford University Press in 2019.